Social Learning Strengths And Weaknesses

 4. Lack of Structure and Guidance: The Need for Effective Facilitation

 Social learning, without proper structure and guidance, can become disorganized and unproductive.
 Learners may lack clear learning objectives, appropriate resources, or effective feedback mechanisms.
-The absence of a well-defined framework can lead to wasted time and inefficient knowledge acquisition.
+Which means the absence of a well-defined framework can lead to wasted time and inefficient knowledge acquisition.
 Careful planning, clear objectives, and appropriate facilitation are crucial for maximizing the benefits of social learning.

 5. Difficulty in Assessing Individual Progress: The Challenge of Evaluation